ctschacher/KeyValueStore/README.md

 An easy way to get started with Kubernetes is Minikube.
 I used that for this project.
 Check out the [Minikube tutorial](https://kubernetes.io/docs/setup/learning-environment/minikube/).

-To get the cluster started you need:
+#### To get the cluster started you need:
 * Minikube
 * kubectl tool (as mentioned in the Minikube tutorial)
+* VirtualBox or VMWare

-Other tool I used for the development:
+#### Tool I used for the development:
+* NodeJS
 * [Visual Studio Code](https://code.visualstudio.com/)
 * npm tool
 * Git
 * Github

-And to create the pods for Kubernetes:
+#### And to create the pods for Kubernetes:
 * Docker
 * Docker-compose
 * [Kompose](https://github.com/kubernetes/kompose)

+## Deployment

+### Minikube
-You can start a Minikube Kubernetes cluster by typing:
+Start VirtualBox and open a command line.
+There you can start a Minikube Kubernetes cluster by typing:

 ```
 minikube start
 ```
+This command create a new single-node Kubernetes cluster.
+If you have started it before it will just the existing one to start.
+You can see the Minikube cluster showing up in your VirtualBox.

 To continue you can either use a GUI (Kubernetes Dashboard) by typing:
 ```